 Religious Studies provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self, the nature of reality, issues of right and wrong and what it means to be human.

 Religious Studies enhances pupils’ awareness of religions and beliefs, teachings, practices and forms of expression, as well as of the influence of religion on individuals, families, communities and cultures.

-- Achieved consistently high examination results, but more importantly has ensured an enduring enjoyment of the subject.
+The department has achieved consistently high examination results but more importantly, has fostered in its students an enduring love of the subject.

-- Create and contribute to an ethos of mutual respect.
+- create and contribute to an ethos of mutual understanding and respect

 - promote knowledge and understanding of, and sensitivity towards, diversity in religious belief, practice and culture in our own community and in the wider world

 At key stage 3, pupils study a range of topics including the origins and contents of the Bible in English, characters from the Old Testament, including Moses.
 They study the early life, ministry, death and resurrection of Jesus.
 Students also gain an understanding of Hinduism and Judaism with a focus on key beliefs and festivals.